-- Support for the regeneration of housing estates of prefabricated buildings, aimed at revitalising public spaces in prefabricated housing with more than 150 flats. - Support for the construction of technical infrastructure for the subsequent construction of apartment buildings and family houses, aimed at investment in vacant building plots for subsequent housing construction. - Support for the construction of supported housing, aimed at the construction of social rental municipal housing for persons who are disadvantaged in their access to housing because of age, health or for other reasons that result from special needs. - Support for the replacement of lead piping, aimed at the exchange of pipes in houses in order to improve the quality of drinking water.
+• Support for the regeneration of housing estates of prefabricated buildings, aimed at revitalising public spaces in prefabricated housing with more than 150 flats.

+- Support for the adaptation of existing residential buildings with the aim of improving their accessibility through the incorporation of basic access features at entrances and the installation of elevators where technically possible. - Support for the construction of supported housing, aimed at the construction of social rental municipal housing for persons who are disadvantaged in their access to housing because of age, health or for other reasons that result from special needs. - Support for the replacement of lead piping, aimed at the exchange of pipes in houses in order to improve the quality of drinking water.